AnabelaLealCosta19/cosmic-match/README.md

     - **Flips Counter:** The flips counter counts increases each time the user flips a card and not upon clicking a card.
 This ensures that cards clicked twice in the same turn are only counted once.
     - **Difficulty:** It displays the difficulty selected and updates should it be changed.

+- **Pause/resume**
+    - When clicking on the pause icon, the timer is paused and the event listener is removed from the cards to prevent the user from playing.
+    - Additionally, the pause icon is hidden and the resume icon is displayed instead, to provide the user with the option to continue the game.
+    - When the resume icon is clicked, the timer continues where left off and the cards can be clicked again.
+At the same time, this icon is exchanged with the original pause icon to bring it to full circle.

 ### Future considerations

 - **Adding audio to enhance UX**